VicenteYanez/GFA/README.md

-# GFA
+# GPS Field Analysis (GFA)

-GPS Field Analysis : Python's scripts for analysis of a velocity field using Davis &amp; Titus (2011) paper.
+The program have the functions to calculate vectors from a gps time series data (from the trajectory model of Bevis & Brown, 2014 or from a simple lineal fitting) and with this, obtain a velocity field that represent the cortical deformation.
+After, from the velocity field this program include the tools to calculate the velocity tensor, and from this, the vorticity and stretching tensors (from the equation of Davis & Titus, 2011).